LBeghini/Chat.py/README.md

 python TCPClientChat.py
 ```

 > You won't see any broadcast if you run just one client.
 You need to run another client to see that happening.
-Then, one screen will chat to another.
+Then, you'll see messages that were sended in one terminal in the others that you've opened.